3 Ways to Manage Successful Relationships With Mentors

 These people could range in age, gender, industry, etc., but ultimately, they would hypothetically have relevant experience with regards to your domain interests, which would allow them to provide pertinent advice that would prevent the aforementioned pitfalls that you would otherwise fall into.

 Mentors can be family, friends, professionals – you name it.
 Regardless of who your mentor is, someone more experienced than you are would surely be apt to provide insights that are different from yours, perhaps thereby changing the way you think.
-As a result, it is important to:
+As a result, it is important to do these three things.

 At times, you might hear a thing or two from your mentor that you might not necessarily agree with.
 Though it is important to always maintain your own set of beliefs, it is likewise important to take into account that your mentor knows a whole lot more than you do about industry, particular in their domain expertise.